tldr-pages/tldr/pages/common/poetry.md

 `poetry add {{dependency}}`

-- Install a dev dependency and its subdependencies:
+- Install a development dependency and its subdependencies:

 `poetry add --dev {{dependency}}`